Motorcycle License in OhioPage Overview

 Age 21 and older―$23

-The deputy will collect the fee and issue your motorcycle license, which will expire on your 5th birthday after it has been issued.
+The deputy will collect the fee and issue your motorcycle license, which will expire 4 years plus your upcoming birthday after it has been issued.
 (For a complete list of fees, visit Ohio’s list of fees and services.)

 If you are 18 years old or older and choose to take the Motorcycle Ohio Basic Rider Course.